hgld/productto/content/about.md

 The group is co-organised by an incredible team.

+ - David Crane
+ - May Wong
+ - Dorje Kongtsa

+Previous organisers have included:

  - Kim Phelan
  - Sogol Fathian
  - Deep Shah
  - Eril Berkok
- - Andy Woo

- We are immensely grateful to [The Working Group (TWG)](https://twg.io/) that have generously allowed us to use their office space for our events.
+We are immensely grateful to Intuit that have generously allowed us to use their office space for our events.